Shin001-dot/QuantumMind-Quantum-study-buddy/README.md

 B.Tech CSE
 [GitHub](https://github.com/Shin001-dot) · shivampr2004@gmail.com

-*NOTE: This is project is underdevelopment it just need 3-D model for the topics so that it can provide better understanding to students
+*NOTE: This project is underdevelopment it just need 3-D model for the topics so that it can provide better understanding to students